-(\Source: World Press.
+(Source: World Press.
 Com weblog)

 - Q1.
 Identify the cultural differentiation mentioned in the above passage.
 Give reasons.
 (2) - Q2.
 Do you consider the acceptance of English language in India as a process of cultural change'?
-What form of cultural change will this be?
-(2) - Q3.
+What form of cultural change will this be?(2) - Q3.
 What all dimensions of culture are evident in the above passage?
 Explain.
 (2)

-Max.
-Marks 80 Time: 3 hrs.
-General Instructions Question No. 1-14 are of 2 marks each and are to be answered in about 30 words each.
+Question No. 1-14 are of 2 marks each and are to be answered in about 30 words each.
 Question No. 15-21 are of 4 marks each and are to be answered in about 80 words each.
 Question No. 22-25 are of 6 marks each and are to be answered in about 200 words each.
 Question No.25 carries 6 marks, and is to be answered with the help of the passage given.

 Q.1 What led to the growth of sociology in India?
-2 Q.2 Define: Sanction and Deviance 1+1 Q.3 Mention one positive and one negative effect of intermixing of cultural groups.
-Q.4 Why ideology of competition is considered as a dominant ideology in capitalism.
-Q.5 What is authority?
-2 Q.6 Why is environmental management a complex and huge task for 2 society?
-Q.7 Explain the concept of alienation given by Karl Marx.
-1/2\4 Q.8 Mention any two main features of welfare state as predicted by A. R. Desai.
-1+1 Q.9 1+1 Mention the various dimensions of culture.
-Q.10 Mention any two basic forms of advantages which privileged group enjoys over unprivileged?
-Q.11 Mention any two factors that facilitate conformity to social norms.
+2 Q.2 Define: Sanction and Deviance 1+1 Q.3 Mention one positive and one negative effect of intermixing of groups. cultural 1+1 Q.4 Why ideology of competition is considered as a dominant ideol capitalism. logy in 2 Q.5 What is authority?
+2 Q.6 Why is environmental management a complex and huge task f society? for 2 Q.7 Explain the concept of alienation given by Karl Marx.
+1/24 Q.8 Mention any two main features of welfare state as predicted by Desai. / A. R. 1+1 Q.9 Mention the various dimensions of culture.
+1+1 Q.10 Mention any two basic forms of advantages which privileged genious over unprivileged? roup 1+1 Q.11 Mention any two factors that facilitate conformity to social norm าร.
 1+1 Q.12 Explain "social solidarity" as given by Emile Durkheim.
-Q.13 Mention any two chief characteristic of caste system given by G.S Ghurye.
-1+1 Q.14 How is environment a cause of social change?
-2 Q.15 Mention the intellectual ideas that went into making of sociology?
+2 Q.13 Mention any two chief characteristic of caste system given by Ghurye.
+G.S 1+1 Q.14 How is environment a cause of social change?
+2 Q.15 Mention the intellectual ideas that went into making of sociolog jy?
 4 Q.16 Define modern state.
-Explain the chief characteristics of modern 1+3 state.
-OR Explain how transformation of work took place from pre-industrial to industrial society.
+Explain the chief characteristics of mode state. rn 1+3 OR Explain how transformation of work took place from pre-industrial society. rial to 4

-- Q.17 Explain how social change and social order differs in rural and urban areas? - Q.18 Describe the two way process by which the "social environments" emerge. - Q.19 Define Bureaucracy.
-Explain the chief characteristic of bureaucratic authority. - Q.20 Give a brief biosketch of Sarat Chandra Rov.
+- Q.17 Explain how social change and social order differs in rural and urban areas?
+4 - Q.18 Describe the two way process by which the "social environments" emerge.
+4 - Q.19 Define Bureaucracy.
+Explain the chief characteristic of bureaucratic authority.
+4 - Q.20 Give a brief biosketch of Sarat Chandra Roy.

-- Explain in detail the debate between protectionists and nationalists on tribal culture. - Q.21 "Environmental problems are considered as social problem."
+Explain in detail the debate between protectionists and nationalists on tribal culture.

+- Q.21 "Environmental problems are considered as social problem."
 Comment.
 4 - Q.22 "Religion affects the economic development of a country."
-Justify the statement. - Q.23 What do you understand by socialization?
-Explain any four agencies of socialization?(2+4) - Q.24 "Competition, cooperation and conflict co-exist in modern society."
+Justify the statement.
+6 - Q.23 What do you understand by socialization?
+Explain any four agencies of socialization?(2+4)6 - Q.24 "Competition, cooperation and conflict co-exist in modern society."
 Justify.
+OR